Welcome

 What is AllWest's intended use of subcontractors or subconsultants in Phase I, Phase II, or engineering projects?

-How does AllWest calculate PML values?
+How does AllWest calculate SUL/SEL values?

 AllWest provides seismic risk assessments using the ST-RISK computer software developed by RISK Engineering, Inc., Boulder, Colorado and Degenkolb Engineers of San Francisco, CA. The ST-RISK program references information provided by the United States Geological Service (USGS) on the rating and locations of active faults and building structural configuration.
-ST-RISK incorporates the effects of geologic hazards, such as surface fault rupture, soil liquefaction and earthquake-induced landslides in its proprietary algorithim predicated on the FEMA methodology.
+ST-RISK incorporates the effects of geologic hazards, such as surface fault rupture, soil liquefaction and earthquake-induced landslides in its proprietary algorithm predicated on the FEMA methodology.

 If a building utilizes one or more lateral force resisting systems in its structural configuration AllWest performs separate risk analyses for each system and estimates a loss value for the building based on the contribution to the loss of each analyzed system using engineering judgment.
 For properties including more than one building AllWest averages the loss values using appropriate averaging methods as well as engineering judgment.